trpa-agency/Monitoring/Wildlife/methods.md

 If a nest is in genuinely sparse habitat (water, urban, or rock surrounds), the zone is the buffer + whatever HIGH/MOD habitat reached contiguously.
 Such nests are flagged short and listed in the run summary.
-We do not reach across miles of non-habitat to manufacture a 500-ac zone.
+We do not reach across area of non-habitat to manufacture a 500-ac zone.

-The output feeds threshold-evaluation reporting and project-review screening — any project intersecting a goshawk threshold zone triggers wildlife review.
+The output feeds threshold-evaluation reporting and project-review screening, any project intersecting a goshawk threshold zone triggers wildlife review.

 ## Data sources